The Bankrate promise

 What is the difference between term and whole life insurance?

-The premiums you pay for term life insurance go towards the death benefit you will leave to your beneficiaries.
-With whole life insurance, the premiums you pay go partly towards the death benefit, while another portion goes into a cash value savings account that you’re able access while you are alive.
+- Cash value benefit: Term life insurance premiums go toward the death benefit you will leave to your beneficiaries.
+But with whole life insurance, part of the premiums go toward the death benefit, while another portion goes into a cash value savings account that you’re able access while you are alive.

 Whole life insurance is a type of permanent insurance because it is designed to cover you from the time you purchase a policy, until you pass away.
 Whole life is a traditional form of life insurance that features a fixed premium rate and pays a fixed death benefit when you pass away.
 In addition, whole life insurance also features a cash value savings vehicle.

 - Value to beneficiary: When the insured passes away, their designated beneficiary receives the entire face value (also called the death benefit), less any outstanding loan taken from the cash value.
 As noted above, any remaining cash value is typically not included in the death benefit.